pnp/powershell/MIGRATE-1.0-to-2.0.md

 ## Changes needed in Azure Functions

-If you are using PnP PowerShell in Azure functions, you might be required to change the PnP PowerShell version used.
+Using PnP PowerShell in Azure functions ?
+You might be required to change the PnP PowerShell version used.

 - If the Azure function is based on PowerShell 7.0 runtime, then you should keep using PnP PowerShell 1.x versions.
 The latest version is 1.12.0.
 The PowerShell 7.0 based runtime is deprecated and not supported anymore by Microsoft.
 You should consider updating to the 7.2 based runtime.